-The rules in this Framework Guideline apply to cross-border interconnection points, whether they are physical or virtual1, between two or more Member States as well as interconnections between adjacent entry-exit-systems2 within the same Member State, insofar as the points are subject to booking procedures by users.
-Exit points to end consumers and distribution networks, entry points to supply-only networks, entry points from LNG-terminals and production facilities, and entry/exit points to or from storage facilities are not subject to this Framework Guideline.
+The rules in these Framework Guidelines apply to cross-border interconnection points, irrespective of whether they are physical or virtual3, between two or more Member States as well as to interconnections between adjacent entry-exit-systems4 within the same Member State, insofar as the points are subject to booking procedures by users.
+Exit points to end consumers and distribution networks, entry points to supply-only networks, entry points from LNG-terminals and production facilities, and entry/exit points to or from storage facilities are not subject to these Framework Guidelines.